 Please organize your proposal into the following sections (in the specified order):

 - 1. Title of the Proposal

-- 4. A one-page summary of the work conducted under your most recent Colby Research Grants, as described in the first section of this document.
+- 3. A one-page summary of the work conducted under your most recent Colby Research Grants.

 Proposals that do not meet the stated formatting guidelines will not be accepted.